 4Story M Overview

-4Story M: Flying Dragon Arrows is a 3D arcade-like archery shooter based on the 4Story universe.
+4Story M: Flying Dragon Arrows was a 3D arcade-like archery shooter based on the 4Story universe.
 Experience a modern shooter based off of the old Blood Bros arcade game with bows instead of guns.
 Test your aim as you draw your bow and fire away at oncoming enemies and bosses.
 The longer you draw your bow, the more damage you will deal.
 Dodge enemy attacks by jumping left and right at the right time to avoid getting hit.
 Collect dozens of weapons, armors, and accessories and upgrade them to become more powerful.
 Customize your character with many costumes to choose from.
 Ride a dragon and go head to head in aerial PVP against players from around the world.
 Defeat mighty enemies and return order to the land of 4Story.

 4Story M Key Features: